-Implementing the rule does come with some challenges.
-Cities and towns need to determine how to fund lead service line replacement.
+Implementing the revised Lead and Copper Rule comes with some challenges: Cities and towns need to determine how to fund lead service line replacement.
 Water utilities need to update and learn new protocols.
 Citizens are uncertain about what the new rule means for public health and where they can find reliable information about lead in drinking water.

 The most up-to-date, science-based information about lead in drinking water generally, and the revised LCR specifically, for municipal leaders, community groups, and other engaged citizens;